anthrax3/IssueTrackingSystem/README.md

 Anonymous site visitors can only **login** and **register**.Logged in users can **logout**.
 You are given the server-side REST services to be called by your app with AJAX requests so you do not need to develop back-end.

-# Issue Tracker REST Services
+# Issue Tracking REST Services

 You are given the following REST services for your Social Network SPA application.